-- 🌋 The linked page is safe - 🕛 Page is somewhat suspicious. - 🞚 Page containing links to positively dangerous pages. - Z The linked page contains active threats!
-For your own safety, you will not be allowed to visit this page. - The page is not accessible, and so could not be scanned.
+• 🌋 - The linked page is safe

+- 🕛 Page is somewhat suspicious. - 🚇 Page containing links to positively dangerous pages. - Z The linked page contains active threats!
+For your own safety, you will not be allowed to visit this page.

 Click the button to open an information panel with detailed data on the specific web page.